Feb 02, 2026

 Having an EIN is a critical step for establishing a business’s financial and legal identity.
 It’s required for most business operations and serves as a key tool for complying with tax laws.

-All EINs are considered TINs because they are used for tax identification purposes.
-However, not all TINs are EINs.
+All EINs are considered TINs because they’re used for tax identification purposes.
+However, not all TINs are EINS.
 For example, an SSN is also a TIN but is intended for individual use rather than business identification.

 Understanding these distinctions ensures you use the correct number for the right purposes, whether you’re filing personal taxes, running a business, or managing payroll.